 The Bodhisatta was once an ascetic.
 He lived in the Himalayas and one rainy season he came down to the city and slept in the royal park.
-The next morning the king saw him out collecting alms and, impressed by his calm demeanor, invited him into the palace for a meal.
+The next morning, the king saw the Bodhisatta out collecting alms and, impressed by his calm demeanor, invited him into the palace for a meal.
 After listening to him preach, the king invited the Bodhisatta to remain in the city and live permanently in his park.
-The Bodhisatta accepted the offer and stayed there, being fed and cared for by the king, for twelve years.
+He accepted the offer and stayed there, being fed and cared for by the king, for twelve years.

 The king had five advisors and among their duties was serving as judges.
 All were wicked, greedy men whose religious beliefs rejected the concept of karma (The first followed the doctrine that beings were purified at birth, so their past actions had no effect on their subsequent lives; the second held that everything was created and controlled by a supreme being; the third thought everything we do in our lives has already happened before; the fourth claimed death brings complete annihilation, so there are no future worlds; and the fifth believed one should only look after their own interests, even at the cost of killing one’s family if the need arose.) and they routinely took bribes to rule in favor of cheaters and thieves so good, honest people lost their property.

 One day a man who lost a court case because of the advisors’ corruption pleaded with the Bodhisatta to help him.
 The Bodhisatta went into the court and after looking into the matter gave the man his property back.
 People cheered the decision so loudly the king heard them, and wanting his subjects to have justice, he asked the Bodhisatta to become a judge.
 He reluctantly agreed.